chomupashchuk/aquaariston-remotethermo-api/README.md

 ## AquaAristonHandler was tested works with:
   - Ariston Velis (NOTE THAT THERE ARE 2 TYPES OF VELIS.
-FOR VELIS WITH NUMBER OF SHOWERS IN APPLICATION USE TYPE `velis`, WHILE FOR VELIS WITH TEMPERATURE SETTING IN APPLICATION USE TYPE `Lydos`).
+FOR VELIS WITH NUMBER OF SHOWERS IN APPLICATION USE TYPE `velis`, WHILE FOR VELIS WITH TEMPERATURE SETTING IN APPLICATION USE TYPE `lydos`).
   - Ariston Lydos
   - Ariston Lydos Hybrid